aguoietf/ietf-ccamp-yang-otn-slicing/draft-zheng-ccamp-yang-otn-slicing.md

    the access link endpoints of corresponding OTN devices.
 For multi-domain OTN networks, an end-to-end OTN slice may consist of multiple OTN segment slices, one for each domain, and an OTN segment slice may terminate at an inter-domain OTN link.
+   [rewording: OTN slice includes access links (In IETF NS draft it is using "endpoint" but it refers to UNI client.
+Check with transport NBI design team]

    An OTN slice may be preconfigured and activated by the management plane, or be dynamically provisioned by a higher layer slice controller, e.g.